 Campuses that receive an accountability rating of Met Standard are eligible to earn distinction designations.
 Distinction designations are awarded for achievement in several areas and are based on performance relative to a group of campuses of similar type, size, grade span, and student demographics.
-Districts that receive a rating of A, B, C, or D are eligible for a distinction designation in postsecondary readiness.
-For 2018, distinction designations are awarded in the following areas:
+Districts and campuses must be rated A, B, C, or D overall to be eligible for a distinctions.
+Distinction Designations are awarded in the following areas:

 - Academic Achievement in English Language Arts/Reading (campus only)